 On November 21 and 22 the G20 will meet.
 These 20 leaders represent countries that make up around 80% of the world’s GDP.
 The meeting will focus squarely on the economic recovery.
 Some of the leaders want this recovery to be climate-friendly while others, like Scott Morrison here in Australia, want to put a huge amount of the money into gas instead.
-So this is the perfect moment for communities of faith to speak with one voice and sound the alarm/ring out a call to climate action.
+So this is the perfect moment for communities of faith to speak with one voice and sound the alarm about the need for a just and clean recovery from COVID.

-We are asking all places of worship to ring their bells on Saturday November 21 to sound the call to climate action and let the Government know that we want him to put COVID recovery money into a future that our kids have a chance in.
+We are asking all places of worship to ring their bells on Wednesday November 18 to sound the alarm and let the Government know that we want them to put COVID recovery money into a future that our kids have a chance in.

 My place of worship doesn’t have a bell

 No problem.
-There are lots of other ways to sound the call to climate action.
+There are lots of other ways to sound the alarm.
 Perhaps your tradition has bagpipes or drums.
 You might want to see if you could ask your Rabbi to blow his or her shofar to sound the alarm.
 And Tibetan Buddhists have plenty of instruments!
+Imams could consider chanting a special version of the Azan.
 It's time to get heartfelt and creative!
 You might also want to put up a sign outside your place of worship.

-We’re putting together a guide to calling for climate action including how to get good local media.
-It will be on this page soon.
+We’re putting together a guide to Sounding the Alarm including how to get good local media.
+The first draft is here.

 Getting others involved